 In his essay “The Servant as Leader”—a piece which launched the entire field of Servant Leadership studies—Robert Greenleaf tells of a two-day, off-the-record seminar attended by twelve ministers and theologians, and twelve psychiatrists of all faiths.
 The theme: healing.

-This was certainly true for my family when, to honor the life of my youngest son Bryan, my oldest son Rick and his wife Desiree founded Emmanuel House after Bryan died shortly after his 21st birthday.
+This was certainly true for my family when, to honor the life of my youngest son Bryan, my oldest son Rick and his wife Desiree founded Emmanuel House after Bryan died in 2006, shortly after his 21st birthday.
+(Ten years later Emmanuel House was named one of the “Top 100 Most Innovative” social change organizations in the world.)

 And it was true for Lois Durso (then Lois Sadigh), a student in my Leadership for Social Change class, when for her class project she took on the trucking industry, laying the groundwork for pushing it to install side safety guards to prevent cars from rolling under big semis and being crushed.
 Her 26-year-old daughter, Roya, and her fiancee had suffered that fate.